Who among the widows in the Bible do you know the stories?

 Who was this woman?

-This fourth woman in our list of remarkable widows in the Bible—Tamar—was the daughter-in-law of Judah and the wife of Er, Judah’s firstborn son (Genesis 38:6, 11).
+This 4th woman in our list of remarkable widows in the Bible—Tamar—was the daughter-in-law of Judah and the wife of Er, Judah’s firstborn son (Genesis 38:6, 11).

-Er had two siblings as her mother, Shua, gave birth to two more sons, Onan and Shelah (verses 4 and 5).
+Er had 2 siblings as her mother, Shua, gave birth to 2 more sons, Onan and Shelah (verses 4-5).

 Her story